ronaldaug/styler/README.md

 - Create a new category called "slider"
 - Create posts that link to "slider" category
 - Slider image is equal to cover image.
-- Recommend slider image size is 1200 X 400 in pixels
+- Recommend slider image size is 1200 x 400 in pixels

-# How to change main theme colors
+## How to change main theme colors
 - Open `sass/_variables.scss` and edit two virables `$theme-color` and `$theme-hover-color`
 - Compile SASS to `css/style.css`